WelkinU/ThreadedVideoLoader/README.md

 * Multi-threaded execution and optional frame caching for speed
 * Apply image transforms to your output, optionally save new video with transforms applied
 * Extract frames from video / webcam and save to image files
+* No compatibility issues with different OpenCV versions (handles OpenCV API changes for versions before and after 3.0.0)

 ## Usage